 CMS: I use WordPress for my content management.
 Basically, it is where I work.
 All of the writing and editing goes on in WordPress.
-Again, this is a case of being the only system anyone every talked about…actually, I still don’t know if there is another way to blog 😀 Nevertheless, the system is fairly easy to learn and has plenty of tools to do just about anything you require.
+Again, this is a case of being the only system anyone ever talked about…actually, I still don’t know if there is another way to blog 😀 Nevertheless, the system is fairly easy to learn and has plenty of tools to do just about anything you require.
 If you need a little help figuring things out, you can find a multitude of tutorials on Youtube.

-Theme: My theme has changed a couple times since I started, but I am currently using the Button theme.
+Theme: My theme has changed a couple of times since I started, but I am currently using the Button theme.
 It is a simple feminine design, and I really like the way it looks.
 The colors and general appearance are customizable so it is a good fit for just about any brand design.

-Plugins: I am pretty sure there are an endless number of plugins and widgets available on WordPress, and I don’t even know what to do with most of them!
+Plugins: I am pretty sure there is an endless number of plugins and widgets available on WordPress, and I don’t even know what to do with most of them!
 There were several plugins that came loaded with my site, but there are a few that I searched out and added myself.

 - The Pin-it button makes it super simple for your readers to pin from any of the photos or graphics on your posts.
 Just by hovering over the pictures, the red Pin button will pop up in the corner.
 Easy Peasy.

 - WP Smush “smushes” your photos to keep your site from running too slow.
 Unfortunately, I did not find out about this gem right away, and I had to spend quite a bit of time manually smushing my earlier photos.
 Don’t be like me, make sure you grab this one from the get-go.

 - InstaFeed adds your latest Instagram shots on your blog.
 I put mine right on my about me page.
 It constantly updates to add your newest pics, and you can customize the photo cube.